Shirinsg/Shirinsg.github.io/aboutme.md

 ### My story

-I received the B.Sc. and M.S. degree in Electrical Engineering, Communication major from Sharif University of Technology, Tehran, Iran, in 2017 and 2020.
+I received  B.Sc. and M.S. degrees in Electrical Engineering, Communication major from Sharif University of Technology, Tehran, Iran, in 2017 and 2020.
 I started my Ph.D. in Washington University in St. Louis on January 2021.